-Recessed lighting is one of the most popular lighting systems used at home, in the office and other places.
-This fixture has three main parts, namely, the bulb, decorative trim and the housing.
+Recessed lighting is one of the most popular lighting systems used in homes and businesses.
+These lighting fixtures are comprised of three main parts, namely, the bulb, decorative trim and the housing.
 The bulb is enclosed in a canister-like housing, which is then mounted in the ceiling.
 Sometimes referred to as the can light, a recessed light has a downward projection.
-It gives the illusion of light coming from a hole on the ceiling.
+It gives the illusion of light coming from a hole in the ceiling.
 This type of lighting system is both practical and functional.
-It provides enough illumination in the room but without taking too much space.
+It provides enough illumination in the room without taking too much space.
 This is great for an area with a low ceiling.
-You may use recessed light fixtures in the family room, hallway, and den.
+You may use recessed light fixtures in kitchens, family rooms, hallways, dens, and other areas.

-You have to consider several factors when installing this type of lighting fixture.
+You have to consider several factors when installing Recessed Lighting fixtures.
 One is the type of ceiling where you want the recessed lights to be installed.
-If installed in a sloped ceiling, they have to be designed or matched according to the angle of your ceiling.
-You also need to determine the function this light fixture will perform.
-Are you going to use it as ambient light, task lighting or as a general source of light?
-Consider also whether you have insulation installed to determine what type of housing should be used.
+If installed on a sloped ceiling, they have to be designed or matched according to the angle of your ceiling.
+You also need to determine the function these light fixtures will perform.
+Are you going to use them as ambient light, task lighting or as a general source of light?
+Consider whether you have insulation installed to determine what type of housing should be used.
 If there is insulation, the lighting fixture should be installed at least three inches away from the insulation.
 If contact with the insulation is unavoidable, you may opt for UL rated housings.

-You have various options when it comes to the housing of recessed lights.
+You have various options when it comes to the housing of recessed lighting.
 Depending on how you plan to use recessed lighting, you can choose from a variety of sizes.
-There are sizes designed mainly for general lighting.
-There are also those small enough for accent and task lighting.
+There are sizes designed mainly for general lighting and small enough for accent and task lighting.

 Trims should also be chosen carefully.
 This is the part which is exposed after installation.
 You can choose from trims that are both stylish and functional.

-You can use LED, fluorescent and incandescent bulbs for this type of light fixture.
+You may use LED, fluorescent and incandescent bulbs for these types of light fixtures.
 The incandescent bulb is the most popular among these choices as they are more affordable.
-However, they also consume more energy and have shorter life span compared to the other types.
-LEDs are the most expensive but they are more energy efficient.
+However, they also consume more energy and have a shorter life span compared to the other types.
+LEDs are the most expensive upfront but they are more energy efficient and help you save money on your energy bills.
 They also last longer than other types of bulbs.

 You also have several options for recessed lighting trims.
-There are open trims that provide a finished look.
-There are also directional types that offer versatility to your lighting fixtures.
+There are open trims that provide a finished look and directional types that offer versatility to your lighting fixtures.